ballerina-platform/ballerina-dev-website/learn/user-guide/ballerina-packages/dependencies.md

 String formattedMsg = util:properCaseMessage(“hello world!”);
 ```

 Since the import-prefix is not given here, we use `util` to refer to the symbols in the hello_world.util module.
-Here, util:properCaseMessage is called a qualified identifier.
+Here, `util:properCaseMessage` is called a qualified identifier.

 ### Managing Dependencies

 When we build a package that has dependencies to other packages, the compiler automatically figures out the latest compatible versions of the required packages.
-For identifying the latest versions of these dependencies, by default, Ballerina searches for the packages of dependencies in 2 repositories: Distribution repository and the Ballerina Central repository.
+For identifying the latest versions of these dependencies, by default, Ballerina searches for the packages of dependencies in 2 repositories: The Distribution repository and the Ballerina Central repository.

 **Distribution repository**

-Distribution repository is a file system repository that comes with the local ballerina installation.
+The Distribution repository is a file system repository that comes with the local ballerina installation.
 The repository is located at `<BALLERINA_HOME>/repo/bala`.

 **Ballerina Central repository**